Am I eligible to teach in China?

 3. You must hold a Bachelor’s Degree

 China has also decided it wants a certain foreign teacher to work there – one with a Bachelor’s Degree.
 The significant news is, however, that the degree can be in any subject.
-It does not need to be teaching or English specific at all.
+It does not need to be teaching or English-specific at all.
+There are exceptions for those with higher diplomas but only if they are considered to have the same weight as a bachelor’s degree on your national qualifications framework.

-Got a Bachelor Degree in Making Animals out of Inflatable Balloons?
+Got a Bachelor’s Degree in Making Animals out of Inflatable Balloons?
 If the degree is legit in your country, then you can teach English in China!

 4. You must have recognised and accredited TEFL certification – Teach English as a Foreign Language

-A TEFL* certificate is one of the fundamental requirements to teach English in China in 2022.
+A TEFL* certificate is one of the fundamental requirements to teach English in China in 2023.
 This is best gained online with one of the many agencies that offer world-class courses.
-TEFL certification is reasonably affordable and is really the best first-step into a wonderful teaching career, anywhere in the world.
+TEFL certification is reasonably affordable and is the best first step into a wonderful teaching career, anywhere in the world.

 *TEFL certificates: If you don’t have this certificate, you will need to get it before applying for a teaching job.
 In your research, you will come across three varieties of English-teaching courses: TEFL, TESOL and CELTA.